 Fines are not discouraging unsafe driving

-Less than half of Members believe current fines are detering unsafe driving; and mobile phone fines ($150) are seen as particularly ineffective.
+Less than half of AA Members believe current fines are discouraging unsafe driving; mobile phone fines ($150) are seen as particularly ineffective.

-Many Members feel fines are too low, especially for wealthier drivers who can easily afford them.
+Many AA Members feel fines are too low, especially for wealthier drivers who can easily afford them.

-We also found that more than half of Members could accurately identify the cost of fines.
+We also found that more than half of AA Members couldn't accurately identify the cost of fines.

 Demerits and enforcement are considered more effective

-Demerits and police enforcement are seen as stronger deterrents than fines.
-9 out of 10 Members believe the threat of losing a licence prevents unsafe driving.
-Members alo support increasing demerit penalties and expanding their use.
+Demerits and Police enforcement are seen as stronger deterrents than fines.
+9 out of 10 AA Members believe the threat of losing a licence prevents unsafe driving.
+Members also support increasing demerit penalties and expanding their use.

 Safety cameras are seen as effective, but their use should be expanded to other road user behaviour

-We found that 6 out of 10 think permanent, signposted safety cameras discourage unsafe driving.
-Half of Members think temporary safety cameras are effective.
-Members want cameras to target a broader range of unsafe behaviours (e.g., mobile phone use, seatbelts).
+We found that 3 out of 5 think permanent, signposted safety cameras discourage unsafe driving.
+Half of AA Members think temporary safety cameras are effective.
+Members want cameras to target a broader range of unsafe behaviours, such as mobile phone use, and not wearing seatbelts.

 Warrant of Fitness enforcement is not seen as effective